Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Federated Routing and Popularity Learning

-where $(x_{0},y_{0})$ is the location of the SBS (cell $k_{t}$), $(x_{k}(t),y_{k}(t))$ is the final location of the centroid of cluster $k$ with $k=\{1,\cdots,\kappa\}$.
-We use $N(i)$ to denote the statistical function of pedestrian-density at cluster $i$, and $N(k_{t})$ to denote the statistical function of pedestrian-density associated with the number of pedestrians already transited to this cell.
-Besides, $N^{-}(k_{t})$ represents the statistical function of pedestrian-density associated with the number of pedestrians might leave this current cell.
-In this case, the pedestrian-density of the desired cell yields $\psi^{*}_{k,t} = \sum\nolimits_{i=1}^{\kappa}N(i) + N(k_{t}) -N^{-}(k_{t})$, given that their respective centroids of clusters $1,\cdots,\kappa$ satisfy the detection criterion in (\ref{equ:062705}) accordingly. \item {\it TASK 2 (Request-Density Prediction)}: Using the files' rating together with users' features, the SBS learns the request density of file $f$, $f=\{1,\cdots, M\}$, by minimizing the least squared error between the estimated request-density and the actual one.
-By exploring the linear regression model to predict $\lambda_{f,t}^{}$, the SBS uses the following loss function
+where $(x_{0},y_{0})$ is the location of the SBS $k$, and $(x_{k}(t),y_{k}(t))$ is the final location of the centroid of cluster $k$ with $k=\{1,\cdots,\kappa\}$.
+We use $N_{k,t}^{+}(j)$ to denote the statistical function of density associated with the pedestrians that might transit to cell $k$ from neighboring cell $j$.
+Besides, $N_{k,t}^{-}(j)$ is the statistical function of density associated with the pedestrians might leave cell $k$ to the neighboring cell $j$.
+Thus, the pedestrian density of cell $k$ from the neighboring cell $j$ yields $N_{k,j,t} = \text{max}(N_{k,t}^{+}(j) - N_{k,t}^{-}(j), 0)$.
+Moreover, $N_{k,0,t}^{}$ refers to the density function associated with the pedestrians already moved to cell $k$.
+Then the pedestrian density of the desired cell yields